About the Program

 source materials for students, faculty, and the general public.

 The Reichelt Oral History Program obtains its subjects both as volunteers and by invitation.
-Dr. Robin Sellers, director of the program, trains graduate and undergraduate students in oral history techniques each year, and many of the interviews they conduct in the process are accepted into the collection.
 If you are interested in contributing your story to the collection, see the Contributing an Interview section for details.